 My body was on autopilot, my mind was enjoying a much-needed moment of clarity to sort out all the many jumbled thoughts going on up there until I spotted a familiar sight; my own house.

 Somehow, I’d been running for the best part of an hour without really being conscious of what I was doing.

-I pushed on, past the house, down to the bus stop, turn round and back again until I hit that one hour mark dead on.
+I pushed on, past the house, down to the bus stop, turn round and back again until hitting the one hour mark became no longer impossible.